Rosuav/shed/StreamerAdviceQuestions.md

 * (TODO: Check if SLOBS can use OBS-WebSocket (Win7 VM) or has its own RC)
 * Discuss possible stream bot: automatically stop stream when you start hosting (a sort of molly-guard)
-* Backing up your OBS configs using git
+* Backing up your OBS configs esp using git
 * *Mirror:* What exactly are view bots, why are they in my channel, & what should I do about them?
 For instance, should I ignore them, restrict them from earning currency, or just ban them outright.